tarsil/saffier/docs/relationships.md

 instances pointing to that object will set to null.
 When this `SET_NULL` is true, the `null=True` must be also provided or an `AssertationError` is raised.

+If you need to keep the Python-side relation without a database-level foreign key constraint, pass `no_constraint=True`.
+Saffier uses this for shared content type registries and tenant content type links where the target row lives outside the current table metadata.

 ## OneToOneField

 Creating an `OneToOneField` relationship between models is basically the same as the